oneomo/StillInBeta-Chatbot-AI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+-Go into the main folder then type: python manage.py runserver</br>
+-Open a web browser and go to 127.0.0.1/register url to registrate then you can log in with your given credentials and then you can use the application.</br>
 -You type something and our chatbot tries to give a logical response, right now it is not that developed, but she can give some responses.